danriti/moleskine/serviceworker-intro/README.md

 At Velocity NY this past year, I was introduced by [Alex Russell][2] to [service workers][1].
 For the uninitiated, service workers are a bleeding edge browser feature that provide event-driven scripts that run independently of web pages.
-A Service Worker script runs in the background on it's own thread and provides the ability to respond to events even when the user is offline.
+A service worker script runs in the background on it's own thread and provides the ability to respond to events even when the user is offline.

 Upon learning this, I immediately got excited because service workers open the